'That's How I Found Out I Was Dead': Soccer Club Fakes Player's Demise (Poorly)

 A tribute to Ballybrack and Fernando #LSL #Ballybrack #like #retweet #abba pic.twitter.com/bfADWXekPn— Oldbury FC (@Oldbury_FC_) November 27, 2018

 LaFuente himself said that as early as last weekend he was aware that something was up.
-His former teammates had warned him that he may see something online about his being in an accident but, he told RTE, "I thought it was going to be a broken leg-type accident."
+His former teammates had warned him that he might see something online about his being in an accident but, he told RTE, "I thought it was going to be a broken leg-type accident."

 When he found out the true scale of the lie, he reached out right away to his mother in Spain to let her know that all the reports of his death — including an obituary in the Dublin Herald, LaFuente noted — were greatly exaggerated.